cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 - What is the best approach to ensure the `.zip` file is unzipped automatically within ADF?
 - How will you verify the integrity and structure of the `.txt` file once it’s extracted?

 Ensure you complete all steps and verify that your data has been properly extracted and loaded into your Azure Storage account.
-Reach out for assistance if needed, and don’t hesitate to explore additional resources and tutorials.
+Reach out for assistance to your Learning Facilitator if needed, and don’t hesitate to explore additional resources and tutorials found through your search engine of choice.

 Good luck, and enjoy the challenge!